 The mineralisation occurs in a steeply dipping BIF comprising of high-graded magnetite and haematite, and low-graded carbonates, silicates, phosphorous and chert contaminants.

 The two production lines of the first phase produce up to four million tonnes of powdered iron each.
-The mine will produce around 24billion tonnes of iron ore annually once all the lines are operational.
+The mine has an estimated annual production capacity of 24 billion tonnes of iron ore.

 Conventional open-cut mining methods including drilling, blasting, loading and hauling are used to mine iron ore from the Sino deposit.
 The pit will be approximately 500m-deep.
 Processing facilities at the mine site include a crusher, a concentrator, and a 6mt pelletising plant.